Carter Andrus

 President, Latin America

-Mr. Fregoso joined the Brazil team from Prologis’ Southwest Region, where he contributed significantly to transactional activity, having completed nearly 50 transactions totaling in excess of 21 million square feet of developable and/or existing industrial warehouse space with an estimated total gross project cost in excess of USD 1.6 billion.
-Prior to joining Prologis in 2010, he was an associate at Xebec Realty Partners, a Los Angeles based industrial real estate firm.
+Mr. Fregozo joined the Latin America team from Prologis’ Southwest Region, where he contributed significantly to transactional activity, having completed nearly 50 transactions totaling in excess of 21 million square feet of developable and/or existing industrial warehouse space with an estimated total gross project cost in excess of USD 1.6 billion.
+Prior to joining Prologis in 2010, he was an associate at Xebec Realty Partners, a Los Angeles-based industrial real estate firm.
 His previous international experience includes working for Colliers International in Budapest, Hungary.

-Mr. Fregoso has participated in the Dartmouth Society of Investment and Economics, Tuck Real Estate Club and the National Association of Industrial and Office Properties, amongst other organizations.
-He is a currently a member of RICS Brazil Chapter, GRI and YPO.
+Mr. Fregozo has participated in the Dartmouth Society of Investment and Economics, Tuck Real Estate Club and the National Association of Industrial and Office Properties, amongst other organizations.
+He is a currently a member of YPO and GRI.
 He graduated from Dartmouth College.

 Edward S. Nekritz

-Ed Nekritz serves as chief legal officer and general counsel for Prologis.
+Ed Nekritz serves as Chief Legal Officer and General Counsel.
 He oversees the provision of all legal services for Prologis on a worldwide basis.
-He is also responsible for Prologis' strategic capital and investment services groups.
-Furthermore, he leads Prologis' risk management and ESG departments.
-Mr. Nekritz focuses significant efforts on Prologis' strategic initiatives, including mergers & acquisitions, global investment funds and portfolio transactions.
-He also serves as the secretary to the Prologis board of directors.
+Furthermore, he leads Prologis' Risk Management, Environmental and Government Affairs departments.
+Ed focuses significant efforts on Prologis' strategic initiatives, including mergers & acquisitions, global investment funds and portfolio transactions.
+He also serves as the secretary to the Prologis Board of Directors

-Mr. Nekritz joined Prologis as a vice president in 1995.
+Ed joined Prologis as a Vice President in 1995.
 Previously, he was with the international law firm of Mayer, Brown & Platt (now Mayer Brown), where he practiced real estate and corporate law from 1990 to 1995.

-Mr. Nekritz serves on the Junior Achievement Rocky Mountain Board of Directors and Executive Committee and the Staenberg-Loup Jewish Community Center Denver Board of Directors.
-Mr. Nekritz received his J.D. from the University of Chicago Law School and his Bachelor of Arts, with honors, from Harvard College.
+Ed serves on the Junior Achievement Rocky Mountain Board of Directors and Executive Committee and is the Chairman of the Board of the Staenberg- Loup Jewish Community Center in Denver.
+He received his JD from the University of Chicago Law School and his BA, with honors, from Harvard College.

 Independent Members